palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 FILER_FILINGS_CD
 *********************

-Key table that links filers to their paper, key data entry, legacy, and electronic filings.
-This table is used as an index to locate filing information.
+Links filers to their filings.

+Used as the index to locate filing information.

 Sample